andrewperrindev/adventofcode/day18/README.md

 .######
 ```

-After filling in the space between the border, the final trench & its area can be visualized:
+After filling in the spaces between the border, the final trench & its area can be visualized:
 ```
 #######
 #######